Tropical Storm Nicholas forms over Gulf of Mexico, with Texas in its path - KRDO

 Tropical Storm Nicholas, the Atlantic hurricane season’s 14th named storm, has formed in the Gulf of Mexico, the National Hurricane Center said.

-Storm surge and tropical storm watches have also been issued, meaning dangerous storm surge and tropical storm-force winds are possible within 48 hours, respectively.
+Storm surge and tropical storm watches have also been issued, meaning dangerous life-threatening storm surge and tropical-storm-force winds are possible within 48 hours, respectively.

+The hurricane center predicts the storm will intensify to 65 mph by Tuesday morning, located at or just offshore from the southern Texas coast.

+“With the exact tract of Nicholas still uncertain, we still have a possibility of further strengthening if this storm stays offshore further northward,” says CNN meteorologist Tom Sater.
+“Nicholas will be entering some of the warmest waters of the Gulf.”

 Storm surge will also be a risk, with 2 to 4 feet forecast from the US-Mexico border through High Island, Texas.

-Showers and thunderstorms will begin to move into coastal Texas and Louisiana Sunday afternoon, but showers and thunderstorms will remain in the forecast through much of this week.
-The center of the storm should move through Texas on Monday evening for southern Texas and Tuesday for upper portions of the coast.
+Showers and thunderstorms will begin to move into coastal Texas and Louisiana Sunday afternoon, but storms will remain in the forecast through much of this week.

 The-CNN-Wire